SPORTS & LEISURE

 - Foam a prominent material in sports-product innovations

-- Join the discussion at this year’s Foam Expo Conference, which covers trends and opportunities for foam applications in the sports sector
+- Join the discussion at the Foam Expo Conference 2019, which covers trends and opportunities for foam applications in the sports sector

 Foam products have broad application in the sports and leisure industry.
 Flexible foams have a range of advantageous properties which make them suitable for numerous applications.
 Benefits include low density, low weight, and low heat transfer, and many polymer foams are soft and flexible, offering comfort as well as functionality.